About Directive Files¶

 3={$PBDIRECTPATH$}\Data\*.xml

-💡 Use Directive Variables like {$PBDIRECTPATH$}
+💡 Use Directive Variables like {$PBDIRECTPATH$} to avoid hardcoded paths.

 [Components] Section¶